 This was no ordinary gas that was billowing up in such quantities from the cracks and crevices in the earth – this was the miasmic ether flowing out from the cracks in space and time.
 It was like fluorescent orange custard bubbling up on every horizon, reaching up its clumsy fingers into the sky.
 It was pure hallucination.
 Reality was breaking down before my very eyes, playing and replaying itself out in some grand baroque finale.
 And it was all taking place inside my head, which had swollen up to the size of a vast, decaying planet.
 My head was like a giant rotten orange pumpkin – the bigger it got the more rotten it became, finally breaking up completely into pieces that rained down in soggy clumps from the sky.

 Another desolate and despairing day had dawned, it occurred to me from time to time between periods of numb, heavy thoughtlessness, and outside the reinforced glass porthole of my cabin I could see armies made up of mythological creatures mustering in the distance.
 Some great battle was about to be fought – only I had the feeling that it was more of a pantomime than a battle.
 It was a celebration of sorts, but I did not know of what.
 The porthole was stained orange with rust and as I looked through it I could see virtual worlds bubbling rapidly into existence and then decaying just as quickly again, leaving no trace behind.
 Sometimes I felt that I could see whole races of little creatures leading their lives in accelerated time, living and dying faster than the eye could follow.
 Phantasmagorical universes came and went, with no one to witness their passing.
-Once I thought I caught a glimpse of myself looking back at me.
+Once I thought I caught a glimpse of myself looking back at me from the clouds.
 I was trying to say something, but there were no words.
+I couldn’t understand what was being said.

 Reality itself was breaking down, running through some kind of dress rehearsal for a show which no one would ever see.